(Yes, It’s Still Possible)

 4. Cyprus

-Travelupo Tip: Fly to Larnaca and cross into Northern Cyprus via shuttle or taxi.
+Travelupo tip: Fly to Larnaca and cross north by shuttle or taxi to keep costs down.

 5. Sousse, Tunisia